jonallured/jonallured.com/source/_posts/2012-02-27-grimm-on-recursion-in-ruby.md

 ---
 favorite: false
 number: 33
-title: Grimm on Recursion in Ruby
+title: "Grimm on Recursion in Ruby"
 ---

 Avdi Grimm had a post on the Code Benders site about [preventing recursion in